Roger Wicker: Tenure

 In July 2013, Wicker proposed that the Senate meet to discuss a controversial change to filibuster rules.
-The Senate held the private meeting in the Old Senate chamber to discuss Senate Majority Leader Harry Reid's threat of the so-called "nuclear option", which would change the rules for Senate votes on Obama's executive branch nominees.
+The Senate held the private meeting in the Old Senate chamber to discuss Senate Majority Leader Harry Reid's threat of the "nuclear option", which would change the rules for Senate votes on Obama's executive branch nominees.
 Wicker said he hoped the chamber's bipartisan past could serve as an inspiration for the debate about the nuclear option: "I think there are concessions that can be made on both sides.
 And then I would just hope that, institutionally, we can get away from this mindset."

-Wicker supported the Bipartisan Sportsmen's Act of 2014 (S. 2363; 113th Congress), a bill related to hunting, fishing, and outdoor recreation, aimed at improving "the public's ability to enjoy the outdoors."
+Wicker supported the Bipartisan Sportsmen's Act of 2014 (S. 2363; 113th Congress), a bill related to hunting, fishing, and outdoor recreation aimed at improving "the public's ability to enjoy the outdoors".
 He said, "Mississippians know the importance of efforts to preserve our natural resources for future generations."

-Wicker was elected chair of the National Republican Senatorial Committee for the 114th U.S. Congress on November 13, 2014.
+On November 13, 2014, Wicker was elected chair of the National Republican Senatorial Committee for the 114th U.S. Congress.

 Weeks after the 2014 Hong Kong class boycott campaign and Umbrella Movement broke out, demanding genuine universal suffrage among other goals, Wicker joined Senator Sherrod Brown and Representative Chris Smith's effort to introduce the Hong Kong Human Rights and Democracy Act, which would update the United States–Hong Kong Policy Act of 1992 and U.S. commitment to Hong Kong's freedom and democracy.
 "U.S. should stand steadfast with the people of Hong Kong in their fight to exercise self-determination," Wicker said, and "speak with a unified American voice in support of universal freedom and democratic values.
 The Congress and the Obama Administration should act to ensure China honors its longstanding obligation under international law to maintain Hong Kong's autonomy."